mia-platform/documentation/docs/development_suite/api-console/api-design/plugin_baas_4.md

 module.exports = customPlugin(function(service) { })
 ```

-The argument of the `customPlugin` function is a **declaration function** whose argument is an object that allows
+The argument passed to the `customPlugin` function is a **declaration function** which accepts as argument an object that allows the user
 to define routes and decorators.

 ## Routes

-`Mia Service Node.js Library` allows to define the behavior of the microservice in response to an HTTP request, in a declarative style.
+`Mia Service Node.js Library` allows to define the behavior of the microservice in response to HTTP requests, in a declarative style.
-For this purpose, the `addRawCustomPlugin` function is used as shown in the first argument of the declaration function.
+For this purpose, the `addRawCustomPlugin` method is used as shown below:

 ```js
 service.addRawCustomPlugin(httpVerb, path, handler, schema)
 ```

-whose arguments are, in order
+The `addRawCustomPlugin` method accepts the following parameters:

 * `httpVerb` - the HTTP verb of the request (e.g.,`GET`)
 * `path` - the route path (e.g.,`/status /alive`)
-* [`handler`](#handlers) - function that contains the actual behavior.
+* [`handler`](#handlers) - function that handles the incoming request.
 It must respect the same interface defined in the
 documentation of the handlers of [fastify](https://www.fastify.io/docs/latest/Routes/#async-await).
 * [`schema`](#route-diagram-and-documentation) - definition of the request and response data schema.
 The format is the one accepted by [fastify](https://www.fastify.io/docs/latest/Validation-and-Serialization)